Vancouver Housing Market Outlook 2026

 A crash is unlikely in Vancouver.
 Despite affordability concerns, low inventory and high demand will sustain home prices.

-How affordable will Vancouver homes be in 2025?
+How affordable will homes in Vancouver be in 2025?

 Vancouver remains Canada’s most expensive housing market.
 Buyers may consider condos or suburban areas in the GVA for better affordability.